 - Number of items to display and how to sort them

 This is a free grid layout plugin for WordPress.
-It’s very easy to use and allows you to drag and drop items from your list of posts and pages on to your grid layouts for insertion into your site.
+Though it hasn’t been updated in a while, it’s very easy to use and allows you to drag and drop items from a list of your posts and pages.

-Once you’ve created a grid you can embed it into your pages by pasting a shortcode, or by using the Gridster icon that is added to the post editor menu.
+Once you’ve created a grid, you can embed it into your pages by pasting a shortcode, or by using the Gridster icon that Gridster adds to your editor.
 The plugin has a default settings page where you can set the margins and base width and height.
 However, when building a grid you can set the layout options individually or just stick to the default settings.

-Once you’ve added an item to your grid, you can then edit the information displayed such as the title and the excerpt which is a nice features that gives you more control over how your grids and their content look.
+Once you’ve added an item to your grid, you can then edit the information displayed, such as the title and the excerpt which is a nice feature that gives you more control over how your grids and content look.
 The size of the items can also be altered using a simple drag and drop interface which is great for giving your grids a more creative appearance.

-Adding an impressive grid layout in order to display posts and pages on your WordPress site is a pretty each task when using the premium plugins listed here.
-The free options are also worth investigating as they should be able to help you achieve your grid layout goals, although without as many extra features and options.
+Using the plugins listed above makes it easy to add an impressive grid layout to your site.
+While the premium options are the most feature-rich, the free options are also worth investigating, as they should be able to help you achieve your grid layout goals, though without as many extra features and options.